Logo

 5. Unstop a toilet

 If your toilet isn't flushing, you can usually repair it yourself by adjusting or replacing the chain and flapper in the tank.
 Got a stubborn clog?
-Loosen it up by pouring in some dish soap and letting it soak before using your plunger.
+Loosen it up by pouring some dish soap and letting it soak before using your plunger.

 6. Unjam a garbage disposal

 Most of us are used to diving our hand into the disposal to remove an errant bottle cap or other hard object from the garbage disposal.
-But when something really gets stuck in the impeller blades, it can jam them up and cause them to freeze.
+When something really gets stuck in the impeller blades, it can jam them up and cause them to freeze.
 One simple way to clear this type of obstruction is with a 1/4-inch hex wrench.
 Insert it into the hex-shaped hole on the underside of the disposal and crank it a few times in both directions to free up the blades.
 Just make sure to disconnect your disposal first.

 7. Weatherstrip drafty doors and windows